Tournaments of the day

 Unlike other game modes, in the Tournament of the day mode, a deal ranking groups players together according to the suit of the contract played and per score.

 Example: Two players play the same deal.
 One player makes a 2S +1 contract and the other one makes 3S with no overtricks.
-These two players will thus have the same score in the same suit played and will appear on the same line in the deal ranking.
+These two players will thus have the same score in the same suit played and will appear on the same line in the deal rankings.
 Watch out for the number of players grouped together per line.